Miguel-Frazao/simple-self-connecting-reverse-shell/README.md

 # simple-self-connecting-reverse-shell
 This is an example of a self connecting backdoor which provides a shell for the attacker

 This code is prepared for a Linux based demonstration.
+And the server.py is supose to be executed with python3.x

 Usage:
 1. Just start the client.py program to see it trying to connect with the hacker.